neutrontechnologies/tts-artwork/readme.md

 New = After August 2020

-Thank you to our artists for making nice logos :) (Devnol, Derser and Rexo)
+Thank you to our artists for making nice logos :) (Devnol, Derser and Rexogamer)